 Declaring a major

-Students are required to declare their major before earning 90 credits.
+Students are encouraged to declare their major before earning 90 credits.
 Some majors require coursework that is best started during your first year.
 Selecting a major is a process which begins by exploring one's self and then proceeds to exploring majors and possibly careers.
 This process begins in the first years of college.

 A complete list of majors and links to their websites and degree maps is listed on the Undergraduate Programs page.